 Serve and enjoy!

-- Treat yourself to the best buck's fizz by using fresh-squeezed orange juice.
+- Treat yourself to the best Buck's fizz by using fresh-squeezed orange juice.
 At least try to avoid juices made from concentrates.
-This cocktail relies heavily on the orange juice, so the higher quality that ingredient is, the better your drink will be.

 - This recipe is a perfect inspiration for all sorts of fruity sparkling wine cocktails.
 It proves that all you need is a little juice.
 Instead of orange, try apple, cranberry, or a combination of fruit juices.
 And, if you go with peach you'll have the famous Bellini.

-- Turn the buck's fizz into a stunning Tequila Sunrise cocktail by adding a little grenadine after the orange juice and before the Champagne.
-It's a brilliant looking cocktail and the wine's bubbles will pick up some of that red color as they float to the top.
+- Turn the Buck's fizz into a stunning tequila sunrise cocktail by adding a little grenadine after the orange juice and before the Champagne.
+This variation is often mistakenly used to differentiate the mimosa and Buck's fizz, and it looks fabulous.

 - It's easy to turn this into a brunch-worthy mocktail.
 Simply skip the wine and pour a nonalcoholic sparkling cider or grape juice instead.